clux/facemaulers/east/acropolis.md

 Books in there.
 Note book from Valindra.
 500gp diamond.
 Book on necrotic gardening.
 Grows in acidic soil provided enough perturbations for it to only fleetingly touch the acid.

-Pet Kobold Vampirespawn tending to garden.
+Pet Kobold Snurka/Rorn Vampirespawn tending to garden.
 Sleeping atm.
 - "welcome to the acropolis"
-- "Snurka help Valindra, but she gone now, I tend to her garden"
+- "Snurka help Valindra, but she gone now, I tend to her garden" immune to acid

 PERSUASION:
 - "they are trying to bring up the revenancer"